-The students ran for 20 minutes straight, taking breaks when they needed to.
+The students ran, jogged, or walked for 20 minutes straight, taking breaks when they needed to.
 There was a large clock on display to count-down the time, thus motivating the kids to keep going for the entire 20 minutes.
 Each time they completed a lap, volunteers punched a hole punch in their running bib – this allowed them to track completed laps for donors who chose to give pledge donations by contributing a set amount per lap completed.
 My son completed eight laps.

-DoJiggy Crowdfunding Software provides personal fundraising pages for participants and classrooms, creating competition and allowing schools to raise 2-3 times more money on walk-a-thons and crowdfunding events.
+DoJiggy Crowdfunding Software provides fundraising pages for participants and classrooms, allowing schools to raise 2-3 times more money on jog-a-thon and crowdfunding events.

 Our P2P Crowdfunding Software for schools features include: